citusdata/postgresql-topn/README.md

     date;
 ```

-You can even easily find the top 10 products for the first week of the year.
+You can also instantly find the top 10 reviewed products across any time interval, in this case January.

 ```SQL
 SELECT